 The hill station of Nainital, in the Kumaon region of Uttarakhand, was a popular summer retreat for the British during the time they ruled India.
 It features the serene, emerald-colored Naini Lake and an action-filled strip called The Mall, lined with restaurants, shops, hotels, and markets.
 Enjoy one of the many forest walks, explore the surrounding area on horseback, or relax on a boat in the lake.

-Around Nainital: For peace and quiet head to Jeolikot (15 kilometers south) or Pangot (15 kilometers north).
+Around Nainital: For peace and quiet head to Jeolikote (19 kilometers south) or Pangot (15 kilometers north).

 Mussoorie, located around an hour from Derahdun in Uttarakhand, is a popular weekend destination for north Indians, as well as honeymooners.
 One of the reasons for Mussoorie's popularity is that it has a lot of facilities developed especially for tourists.
 Take a cable car to Gun Hill, enjoy a beautiful nature walk along Camel's Back Road, have a picnic at Kempty Falls, or ride a horse up to Lal Tibba (the highest peak in Mussoorie).
 Mussoorie also offers a superb view of the Himalayas.

 Shimla, Himachal Pradesh

-Around Shimla: If you want to get away from the crowd in Shimla try Shoghi (14 kilometers south) or Mashobra (14 kilometers north).
-Or, perhaps a royal homestay at Dhami.
-A couple of hours away, visit apple country at Kotgarh.
-Seetalvan Orchard Homestay offers stunning views (and fresh apples in season) there.
+Around Shimla: If you want to get away from the crowd in Shimla try Shoghi (15 kilometers south) or Mashobra (10 kilometers north).
+Or, perhaps a royal homestay at Dhami (27 km north).
+A couple of hours away, visit apple country at Kotgarh (75 km).
+Seetalvan Orchard is a homestay that offers stunning views (and fresh apples in season) in Kotgarh.

 If you like tea, a visit to Munnar, in Kerala, is a must!
 The surrounding region is renowned for its extensive tea plantations.
 The Kundala Tea Plantations, which border a picturesque lake, offers the best opportunity to see the tea being picked and processed and to try fresh tea straight from the gardens.
 The area is blessed with the natural beauty of winding lanes, misty hills, and forests full of exotic plants and wildlife.
 Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing.
 Stay at one of Munnar's hotels and homestays surrounded by nature.

 Ooty, Tamil Nadu